michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

 ## Let's refactor!!!!

 When writing applications, we tend to promote practices such as [TDD](https://en.wikipedia.org/wiki/Test-driven_development) that allow us to be confident when refactoring our code.
 What about our database?
 Should we be able to refactor our production database schema in a jiffy, just as easily as we would change a method name?
-May be not exactly, but let's try to get there!
+Let's see if we can get there!

 ## Setup